javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 }
 ```

-Naturally, as generators are iterable, we can call all related functionality, e.g. the spread operator `...`:
+As generators are iterable, we can call all related functionality, e.g. the spread operator `...`:

 ```js run
 function* generateSequence() {